HCGB-IGTP/BacterialTyper/docs/source/user_guide/software/fastqc.rst

 FastQC
 ======

-FastQC is a quality control tool for high throughput sequence data.
+FastQC :cite:`fastqc` is a quality control tool for high throughput sequence data.
 It aims to provide a simple way to do some quality control checks on raw sequence data coming from high throughput sequencing pipelines.
-It provides a modular set of analyses which you can use to give a quick impression of whether your data has any problems of which you should be aware before doing any further analysis.
+It provides a modular set of analysis which you can use to give a quick impression of whether your data has any problems of which you should be aware before doing any further analysis.

 The main functions of FastQC are